MIPs logo MIPdatabase MIP2024 Conference banner, website is now open, register on site for important updates

 Author keywords: Ion-imprinted polymer, chromium (VI), acid mine drainage, selectivity

-I love MISPE bag Mug featuring the name Ewa spelled out in the single letter amino acid code Irish periodic table patriotic shirt
+I love MIPs bag Mug featuring the name Ewa spelled out in the single letter amino acid code Ireland periodic table shirt

 Join the Society for Molecular Imprinting